tendermint/tendermint/docs/rfc/rfc-009-consensus-parameter-upgrades.md

 consensus parameters is not liveness-breaking.
 This means that, at worst-case, chains will experience a single slow height while waiting for the new values to by applied.

+#### Add a new `UpgradeChain` method

+An additional method for allowing chains to update the consensus parameters that do not yet exist is to add a new `UpgradeChain` method to ABCI.
+The upgrade chain method would be called when the chain detects that the version of block that it is about to produce does not match the previous block.
+This method would be called after `EndBlock` and would return the set of ConsensusParameters to use at the next height.
+It would therefore give an application the chance to set the new Consensus parameters before running a height with these new parameter.

 ### References